Winston Churchill (1940–2010): Early life

-Churchill was born at Chequers five months after his grandfather became Prime Minister, a year into the Second World War.
-He was educated at Ludgrove, Harrow School and at Christ Church, Oxford.
+Churchill was born on 10 October 1940 at Chequers, Buckinghamshire, England, five months after his grandfather became Prime Minister, a year into the Second World War.
+He was educated at Ludgrove, Eton College and at Christ Church, Oxford.
 His famous grandfather died in 1965, and his father died three years afterwards.

 Career as a journalist

-Before becoming a Member of Parliament, he was a journalist, notably in the Middle East during the Six-Day War, during which time he met numerous Israeli politicians, including Moshe Dayan, and published a book recounting the war.
+Before becoming a Member of Parliament he was a journalist, notably in the Middle East during the Six-Day War, during which time he met numerous Israeli politicians, including Moshe Dayan.
+He also published a book recounting the war.
 During the 1960s he covered conflicts in Yemen and Borneo as well as the Vietnam War.
-In 1968, he visited Czechoslovakia to record the Prague Spring and when the Democratic Convention was held in the wake of public assassinations at Chicago in the same year he was attacked by the police.
+He visited Czechoslovakia in 1968 to record the Prague Spring, and when, that same year, in the wake of public assassinations, the Democratic National Convention was held at Chicago, he was attacked by the police.

-In the early 1970s at Biafra, Nigeria, he witnessed both war and famine and the indiscriminate bombing of civilians was an outrage to him.
-He reported in further trouble spots including Communist China, and the carnation revolution in Portugal.
+In the early 1970s at Biafra, Nigeria, he witnessed both war and famine, and the indiscriminate bombing of civilians was an outrage to him.
+He reported in further trouble spots including Communist China, and in Portugal during the Carnation Revolution.
 Like other members of his family, he began a lecture tour of the United States.

 In 1965, he became a member of the Pennsylvania Society of the Sons of the American Revolution.